What does covering bread while baking do?

 Keep the bread dough covered to protect the dough from drying out and to keep off dust.
 Place your rising dough in a warm, draft-free place in the kitchen while it’s rising.
 Too much heat will speed up the yeast activity and too much cold air will slow it down.

-How do you keep your buns soft after baking?
+How do you cover bread when baking?